LuigiLegion/gatsby-portfolio-site/content/blog/minyan-tracker/index.md

 ### Description

-Responsive web app that allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.
+Responsive web app that helps members of small congregations organize services by allowing them to determine if they can form a minyan for a given service.
+The app allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.

 MVP completed in 4 days for a solo project.

 ### Tech Stack

-Built using Node.js and Firebase on the backend and React, Redux, and Materialize on the frontend.
+Built using Node.js and Firebase on the backend, and React, Redux, and Materialize.css on the frontend.

 ### Dev Team